Snapchat/KeyDB-docs/docs/config-file.md

 ############################# LAZY FREEING ####################################

-# Redis has two primitives to delete keys.
+# KeyDB has two primitives to delete keys.
 One is called DEL and is a blocking
 # deletion of the object.
 It means that the server stops processing new commands
 # in order to reclaim all the memory associated with an object in a synchronous
 # way.
 If the key deleted is associated with a small object, the time needed
 # in order to execute the DEL command is very small and comparable to most other
-# O(1) or O(log_N) commands in Redis.
+# O(1) or O(log_N) commands in KeyDB.
 However if the key is associated with an
 # aggregated value containing millions of elements, the server can block for
 # a long time (even seconds) in order to complete the operation.
 #
-# For the above reasons Redis also offers non blocking deletion primitives
+# For the above reasons KeyDB also offers non blocking deletion primitives
 # such as UNLINK (non blocking DEL) and the ASYNC option of FLUSHALL and
 # FLUSHDB commands, in order to reclaim memory in background.
 Those commands
 # are executed in constant time.
 Another thread will incrementally free the